Brighton Rock (1948 film): Development

 The Colleoni gang was modelled after the Sabini racetrack gang of the 1930s, which fought public battles with straight razors in its competition to control crime at racecourses in southern England, including one at Brighton.
 A former Sabini gang member named Carl Ramon served as technical adviser, including teaching Attenborough how to behave as Pinkie.
 Ramon also appeared in a non-speaking role as a barman.

+Casting

+Most of the principal cast reprised their roles from the 1943 West End play: Richard Attenborough, William Hartnell, Norman Pierce, Harcourt Williams and Hermione Baddeley.
+The Boultings later stated that they had not actually seen the play, but cast Attenborough on the strength of his performance in In Which We Serve (1942).
+Instructed to lose weight for the film, Attenborough trained with Chelsea F.C.

-Carol Marsh was cast as Rose after responding to a newspaper advertisement for a 16 or 17-year-old girl, "frail, innocent, naive, and tolerably but not excessively pretty."
+Newcomer Carol Marsh was cast as Rose after responding to a newspaper advertisement for a 16 or 17-year-old girl, "frail, innocent, naive, and tolerably but not excessively pretty."
 Although the film was her most significant role, in 1997 she said that she "had never seen the film and couldn't bear to."